 Fascinated by the soul of buildings from an early age, Nathan’s lifelong love of architecture, art, travel and adventure has inspired an approach to design that develops meaning through layering and a belief that thoughtfully crafted spaces help us to engage and connect with our environment.
 Nathan believes in quiet luxury with its sustainable and ageless quality, authentic values and power of discovery which stimulate, comfort and delight, and he is exacting in his pursuit of this in all his work.

-Prior to founding Dennis Irvine Studio, Dennis worked for several renowned London design studios.
-Working on prestigious and unique projects he honed his design skills, spear heading international projects from concept to completion.
+Dennis previously worked for several renowned London design studios and worked on prestigious and unique projects to hone his design skills, spearheading international projects from concept to completion.

 Our studio Chzon was founded by Dorothee Meilichzon in Paris, 10 years ago.